NaderBhrr/Figaro-CMS/README.md

 ## Introduction:

-The repository for the open-sorce "Headless CMS" titles as **contentPI**
+The repository for the open-sorce "Headless CMS" titles as **Figaro**

 ### Package Dependencies: